Jesurun Uchegbulam

-Jesurun Uchegbulam (born 1 January 2001) is a Nigerian professional footballer who plays as a winger for Chelmsford City.
+Jesurun First Lin Ezeugo Uchegbulam (born 1 January 2001) is a Nigerian professional footballer who plays as a winger for Northern Premier League Premier Division side Bury.

 Early life

-Uchegbulam was born in Lagos and moved to Italy as a young child.
+Uchegbulam was born in Lagos, Nigeria and moved to Italy as a young child.
 After his parents lost their jobs the family moved to England, when he was 15, settling in Harpurhey.

 Career

 Early career

-Uchegbulam joined the youth team of AC Milan at the age of 7.
+Uchegbulam joined the youth team of AC Milan at the age of seven.
 After his family moved to England, he had a trial with Everton, but he was not signed by the club after he had heart surgery.
 He also had trials with Sheffield Wednesday, Wigan Athletic, Brentford and Salford City.

 He then spent time in non-league football with Stockport Town, scoring eight goals in his debut season for the club, and Mossley, for whom he was named the fans' young player of the year in June 2020, having scored four goals in 32 league appearances for the club.
 He joined Matlock Town in May 2021, scoring nine goals in 38 appearances for the Northern Premier League Premier Division club.